chrissxYT/i3buntu/README.md

 optimal setup I often realize that perfections can be made.
 Anyone should feel absolutely free to come with suggestions on how to improve the project.
 One may (for instance!) suggest:
 * What packages to add.
-Again, I may have missed something which can easen our lifes.
+Again, I may have missed something which can easen our lives.
 * How to make it easier for others to customize my setup.
 * Something that I may not have thought of yet.